garciadelcastillo/X.js/README.md

 ## Why associative variables?

-Some time ago, I realized that when teaching newcomers how to code, they often had a hard time wrapping their minds around the following notion:
+Some time ago I realized that, when teaching newcomers how to code, they often had a hard time wrapping their minds around the following notion:

 ```javascript
 var a = 1;